KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 In this way learning rate changes are smoother. **rho(hyperparameter):** is the cache memory decay rate.

+**Adam:** Short for **Adaptive Momentum** is currently most widely-used optimizer and is built atop RMSProp, with the momentum concept from SGD added back in.Adam optimizer works well with large datasets and sparse data, helping models learn faster and more reliably.
 ## Testing with Out-of-Sample Data
 **SOON 🔜  **Techniques for testing neural network models with out-of-sample data to evaluate their performance.